RyanQiu1/PaltoXSOARDev/ResearchForGoogleChronicle.md

 ## CSV for APIs

-[Here](./Files/GoogleChronicleAPIs.xlsm) for the CSV of google chronicle APIs
+[Here](./Files/GoogleChronicleAPIs.xlsm) for the CSV of google chronicle APIs.

+## Issues
+If there are any issues with the API or using them, can go to [this](https://www.googlecloudcommunity.com/gc/SOAR-Forum/) website.

 ### References
 - https://cloud.google.com/chronicle/docs/soar/marketplace-integrations